Falmouth graduate lands Wildlife Photographer of the Year cover

 I adored my time in Falmouth, it was such a happy town to spend three years in.

-While I’m unsure I could pinpoint my most valuable lesson, my biggest regret is not shooting enough for fun while I was there.
+While I’m unsure I could pinpoint my most valuable lesson, my biggest regret is not making images enough for fun while I was there.
 I barely used the extensive kit room, didn’t get underwater and never had a passion project on the go.
 If I had my time again, I’d have cameras out of the photography stores three times a week and travel around Cornwall by whatever means necessary to work on stories.

 Can you share any tips to students who want to work in wildlife photography?